kitschpatrol/yanki/readme.md

 <!-- short-description -->

-**An ultra simple CLI tool and library for syncing from Markdown to Anki.**
+**An ultra simple CLI tool and TypeScript library for syncing from Markdown to Anki.
+No customization.
+No configuration.
+No fuss.**

 <!-- /short-description -->